 The set of dashboards below is designed to provide an overview of the current and past state of COVID-19 in New Hampshire.
 Information is shown across 6 tabs: Overview, Testing, Trends, Interactive Map, Interactive Equity, and Schools.
 Click between tabs to learn more about each dashboard.
 Users can also download raw CSV files of the data behind each visualization by clicking the download icon associated with each chart.

 Testing metrics on these dashboards may not exactly match information provided in the daily press release since UNH COVID-19 negative test result data is not yet fully integrated into the Public Health systems.
 UNH and DHHS are collaborating on an automated process to integrate testing information.
 Until this integration is complete, existing dashboards will report positive results from UNH's COVID-19 testing.
-Information including combined SONH and UNH COVID-19 PCR tests and test positivity rate can be found here: New Hampshire PCR Test Results with All University of New Hampshire Test Included and UNH's COVID-19 Dashboard is available here: https://www.unh.edu/coronavirus.
+Information including combined SONH and UNH COVID-19 PCR tests and test positivity rate can be found here: New Hampshire Antigen and PCR Test Results with All University of New Hampshire Test Included and UNH's COVID-19 Dashboard is available here: https://www.unh.edu/coronavirus.

 Cases are reported on the schools dashboard once DHHS has conducted a case investigation and the case has been confirmed positive.
 The cases are included on the schools dashboard if the infected individual lives in New Hampshire and is both associated with a school (includes both staff and students) and confirmed to have been physically present on campus, or physically participating in group school activities (e.g., sports).
 Only cases reported during the current school year (on or after August 1, 2020) are shown.
 Note: This may differ from other school-based reporting which can include presumed positive cases of COVID-19 or individuals associated with schools who were never physically present on campus or who live out of state.